vaginessa/Raspberry-Pi-Zero-Rubber-Ducky-Duckberry-Pi/readme.md

 7) Watch the script execute on the host machine - You may have to plug it in twice, the first time installs drivers.

-8) Once the video opens (defult script) take the SD card out of the PI, plug it into any machince with a USB SD card adaptor and then change /boot/payload.dd file to any DuckyScript Payload.
+8) Once the video opens (default script) take the SD card out of the PI, plug it into any machine with a USB SD card adaptor and then change /boot/payload.dd file to any DuckyScript Payload.

 ## Duckyscript

-There are lots of [ready made ducky scripts here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) and you can make your own with [this genorator](https://ducktoolkit.com/).
+There are lots of [ready made ducky scripts here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) and you can make your own with [this generator](https://ducktoolkit.com/).
 Just make sure you use uncompiled Ducky Script .dd extension not .bin.

 ## Credits

+Authors:
-Authors: Jeff L.
+Jeff L.
-       : Dee-oh-double-gee
+Dee-oh-double-gee
-       : Theresalu
+Theresalu
-       : Ossiozac
+Ossiozac

 Credits to Original Authors:
 DroidDucky by Andrej Budincevic (https://github.com/anbud/DroidDucky)